An internal proposal by Tema Flanagan

 Five dynamics surface in every audit

-Reading across the three audit transcripts, the headline differences fade and the underlying patterns sharpen.
-Five dynamics show up consistently — not because we arrived with a framework and applied it, but because they kept emerging in the conversations.
+Reading across the audit transcripts, five dynamics show up in every conversation.
+They surfaced because they kept emerging, not because we arrived with a framework and applied one.
 None of them is something the Frontier Audit, Foundations, or Custom work is currently designed to address.

 Five recurring dynamics